DARA-Project/docs/README.md

 As shown in the pipeline, Dara is made up of multiple parts.
 This section outlines what role each repository plays in the Dara pipeline.

-+ [dara](https://github.com/DARA-Project/dara) : This repository implements the model inference, model refinement, and the abstract model checker parts of Dara.
++ [dara](https://github.com/DARA-Project/dara) : This repository implements the model inference, model refinement, the abstract model checker, and trace filtering parts of Dara.
 + [godist](https://github.com/DARA-Project/GoDist) : A custom modified version of Go v1.10 which provides the necessary interposition to schedule specific Go threads and capture system calls.
 + [godist-scheduler](https://github.com/DARA-Project/GoDist-Scheduler) : This repository implements the concrete state explorer and the replay engine all of which are sub-parts of our concrete model checker.